Welcome to the ultimate survival guide to traveling in Costa Rica!

 Where to get a sim card

-At San Jose Airport, there is a kiosk in baggage claim.
+At San Jose International Airport, there is a kiosk in baggage claim.
 Outside the airport, you can purchase a pre-paid sim card in any computer store or phone store in town.
-Unfortunately the one in Liberia Airport closed, I will update this post if it returns.

 How much it costs

-The card itself is around $2 USD and you can put as much credit as you want on it.
+The card itself is around 1000 CRC (~$2 USD) and you can put as much credit as you want on it.
 It is best to pay in colones.

 Which carrier to get

-There are 3 main carriers in Costa Rica: Kolbi, Claro and Movistar.
+There are 3 main carriers in Costa Rica: Kolbi, Claro and Liberty.
 Kolbi is the most common with the most coverage since it is the original telecommunications company.
-Movistar is used all throughout Central America.

 How to recharge